ilkkamtk/fullstack/Week12/authentication.md

 - **Authentication** is the process of verifying the identity of a user.
 For example, checking if the username and password provided by the user match those stored in the database.
 - **Authorization** is the process of verifying that the user has access to the requested resource.
 For example, checking if the authenticated user has the necessary permissions to access a specific endpoint or perform a certain action.

 In web applications, authentication is typically done by verifying a username and password combination.
-Authorization is typically done by checking the user's role or permissions for the requested resource.
+Authorization is typically done by checking the user"s role or permissions for the requested resource.

 1. Install required packages